 What goes on in personal counseling?

 The exact nature of the counseling experience will vary according to factors such as the nature of the issues a student brings in to counseling and the personality and training of the counselor.
 In general, counseling involves identifying and building upon an individual's strengths in order to work through a challenge or difficulty.
 Counseling often involves gaining new insights into oneself, but it may also involve learning new strategies and techniques for coping.
-Typically a student meets with his or her counselor once a week or perhaps once every 2 weeks for about 45 to 50 minutes.
+Many students find their needs are met after one session with a counselor or that they may benefit from a workshop or group that teaches specific skills.
+Workshops are usually a 1 hour commitment while groups might meet for 1 hour for about 4-8 sessions.
+Individual counseling may be recommended in certain cases and your counselor will work with you to determine the best path.
+Those sessions are typically 45 to 50 minutes depending on what is needed.
 Often the work a person does between counseling sessions is a critical part of the success of counseling.

 What kinds of issues might a student deal with in personal counseling?

 A wide range of issues could be addressed in personal counseling.
 Many students find it helpful to seek counseling regarding homesickness, adjustment to college, roommate conflicts, or other relationship difficulties.
 Other examples of issues that a student might bring to personal counseling include coping with grief and loss, adjusting to life after divorce, and recovery after a trauma.
 Personal counseling also helps individuals work through or better manage depression or anxiety and to learn more effective stress management.

 Is there a limit to the number of sessions of personal counseling a student may have?